krishsub/vmscalesets/README.md

   - [main.bicep](./automation/main.bicep)
   - [Post-Deploy.ps1](./automation/Post-Deploy.ps1)
 - [deploy-application.yml](./.github/workflows/deploy-application.yml) has the
 workflow to perform the blue/green deployment.
-There are a few pre-requisites before running this workflow.
+The workflow relies on [Deploy-Application.ps1](./automation/Deploy-Application.ps1) to do the heavy lifting.
+Comments in this file should explain the blue/green deployment model with two VMSS.There are a few pre-requisites before running this workflow.
 The workflow defines 3 environment variables:
     ```
     RESOURCE_GROUP_NAME: <value> (e.g. my-resource-group)
     RELEASE_FOLDER_NAME: <value> (e.g. 1.234)